docarray/docarray/docs/advanced/document-store/opensearch.md

 ### Bulk request customization

-You can customize how bulk requests is being sent to Opensearch when adding documents by adding additional `kwargs` on `extend` method call.
-See [the official Documentation](https://opensearch.org/docs/1.2/opensearch/rest-api/document-apis/bulk/) for more details.
+You can customize how bulk requests are sent to Opensearch when adding Documents by adding additional `kwargs` on `extend` method call.
+See [the official documentation](https://opensearch.org/docs/1.2/opensearch/rest-api/document-apis/bulk/) for more details.
 See the following code for example:

 ```python
 from docarray import Document, DocumentArray